indexmod/indexmod-old/universe.md

 exclude: true
 ---

-`This page works best in Google Chrome`
+`This page animation performed best in Google Chrome and Firefox`

 <wrap>